choria-io/website/docs/content/concepts/_index.md

 You can embed a choria server into completely custom software, perhaps you have microservices written in Golang.
 With Choria embedded in those microservices they will gain a [management backplane](https://github.com/choria-io/go-backplane) that you can reach using the *mco rpc* CLI, the API or you can use the management backplane to extract running status from them.
 Perhaps you wish to build a big red button that can disable processing if ever there is a problem - with Choria embedded in microservices that's a quick *mco rpc circuit_breaker off -W country=us* away.

 If you are keen on IoT you can embed Choria into your small sensor devices and create lifecycle management for your entire IoT fleet.
+Also consider out [Autonomous Agents](../autoagents) to manage systems like Lights, HVACs, Sensors and more.

 See our [Related Projects](/docs/concepts/related/) page for links to other projects we work on in this space.